trailofbits/algo/docs/TROUBLESHOOTING.md

 ### 7. The region you want is not available

 You want to install Algo to a specific region in a cloud provider, but that region is not available in the list given by the installer.
 In that case, you should [file an issue](https://github.com/trailofbits/algo/issues/new).
 Cloud providers add new regions on a regular basis and we don't always keep up.
 File an issue and give us information about what region is missing and we'll add it.

+### 8. Error: "ansible-playbook: command not found"

+You tried to install Algo and you get an error during the install that reads "ansible-playbook: command not found."

+You did not finish step 4 in the installation instructions, "[Install Algo's remaining dependencies](https://github.com/trailofbits/algo#deploy-the-algo-server)."
+Algo depends on [Ansible](https://github.com/ansible/ansible), an automation framework, and this error indicates that you do not have Ansible installed.
+Ansible is installed by `pip` when you run `python -m pip install -r requirements.txt`.
+You must complete the installation instructions to run the Algo server deployment process.

 ### I have a problem not covered here